seongyunlee/seongyunlee/README.md

 ### 🧑‍💻 Activity
 - Sungkyunkwan University (2018.03. ~)
-  - Major in Software and Machincal Engineerings
+  - Major in Software and Mechanical Engineering
 - SW Maestro 14th (2023.04 ~ 2023.11)

 ### 🙋‍♂️ Contact with